RBI Balance Sheet Analysis 2024: An In-Depth Study of India's Central Bank Financial Framework

 1. Crisis Management Experience (1997-1998)

-During the Asian Financial Crisis, I directly observed RBI’s strategic response:
+During the Asian Financial Crisis, I directly observed the RBI’s strategic response:

 - Forex Market Intervention: ₹1.2 trillion deployed

-Key Learning: The importance of maintaining adequate forex reserves became evident when neighboring countries faced currency crises.
+Key Learning: The importance of maintaining adequate foreign exchange reserves became evident when neighboring countries faced currency crises.

 2. Global Financial Crisis Response (2008-2009)